 Consistent with the City’s practice of demonstrating transparent, accountable and ethical governance, City Council adopted a Code of Conduct for Members of Council and its Boards and Committees.

-The purpose and intent of the Council Code of Conduct is to establish standards of conduct for Members of Council, Local Boards and Committee Members in the individual conduct of their official duties.
+The Council Code of Conduct is to establish standards of conduct for Members of Council, Local Boards and Committee Members in the individual conduct of their official duties.
 These standards will help protect and maintain the City of Barrie’s reputation and integrity.

 Maintaining a high quality of public administration and governance can be achieved in part by encouraging high standards of conduct on the part of City officials.
 The public is entitled to expect the highest standards of conduct from members that are elected or appointed to serve their local government.

 A written Code of Conduct helps to ensure that the members of Council share a common basis of acceptable conduct.
 These standards are designed to supplement the legislative parameters within which the members must operate.
 They are intended to enhance public confidence that the City of Barrie’s elected and appointed officials operate from a basis of integrity, justice and courtesy.
 Barrie’s Code of Conduct regulates a wide range of conduct by elected and appointed officials.

 • Improper receipt of gifts and benefits;• Misuse and improper securing of confidential information;